cody-joe-gilbert/blockchain-sp20/cjg_trade_example/README.md

 # Expanded Trade Workflow example
 This directory holds the trade workflow example extension created by Cody Gilbert for Project 1 of the Blockchain and its Applications course.

+## Problem
+In the extended scenario, the Importer Bank does not have to pay the Exporter for 60 days after delivery of the shipment into the
+Importer’s country.

+Since the Exporter would prefer to have the money sooner, it will transfer ownership of the ”accepted L/C” to a third bank, the ”Lender”.
+When the Lender receives the accepted L/C it will transfer a discounted amount to the Exporter Bank.

+Later,
+it will request the full amount from the Importer Bank.
+To achieve this logic, you need to implement additional Organization type called
+Lender, create an additional asset type ”accepted L/C”, and create a few new transactions corresponding to creation/transfer of the accepted
+L/C, payment from the Lender to the Exporter Bank, and payment from the Importer Bank to the Lender.

 ### Design

 #### Workflow